Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Results

-One prominent feature observed in the DNS data is a bump in the velocity profile (Figure~\ref{fig:single_M6Tw025_uT}), which the learned turbulence model is unable to accurately predict.
-This discrepancy is highlighted in Figure~\ref{fig:input_features}(a) using a grey shaded region, where the predicted velocity profile differs from the DNS training data.
-The inaccurate prediction appears to be caused by the lack of variation of the input features $\theta$ in that region, as also highlighted by the grey shaded region in Figure~\ref{fig:input_features}(b).
-This results in trained turbulence model predicting a uniform value of $g^{(1)}$ for that region.
-To address this issue, it would be necessary to introduce additional input features that can capture this variation.

 The training of the NN--based turbulence model is also explored by varying the initial values of $Pr_t$ from the previously used value of 1.0.
 This is accomplished by employing different values of $Pr_t$ during the pre-training of the NN parameters and in the RANS simulation with the baseline model to extract input features for the first training iteration.
 Two distinct initial values of $Pr_t$ are examined: a uniform value of 0.5 and sinusoidal variation of $Pr_t$ in the wall--normal direction with a mean around 1.0.
 The results are shown in Figure~\ref{fig:initial_Prt}, where the initial and learned values of $Pr_t$ are compared.
-In both cases, the predicted $Pr_t$ by the trained turbulence model ultimately converges to the same value of $Pr_t$, regardless of the initial values employed for training.
+In both cases, the predicted $Pr_t$ by the trained turbulence model ultimately converges to the same narrow range of $Pr_t$ values, regardless of the initial values employed for training.

 The turbulence model, trained using DNS data of the M6Tw025 flow case, is tested on the remaining flow cases.
-Figure~\ref{fig:single_test_uPlus} presents the predicted velocity profiles for these test cases, showing slight improvements for all cases except for M6Tw076, for which the predictions by the trained model near the BL edge are worse than those of the baseline model.
+Figure~\ref{fig:single_test_uPlus} presents the predicted velocity profiles for these test cases, showing improvements for all cases except for M6Tw076, for which the predicted profile near the BL edge is slightly worse than that of the baseline model.
 Examining the temperature profiles in Figure~\ref{fig:single_test_T}, a noticeable improvement can be observed, particularly in the peak temperatures within the boundary layer.
-Wall heat transfer coefficients are shown in Figure~\ref{fig:single_test_Ch}, where improvements can be observed for the M11Tw020 and M14Tw018 flow cases, whereas it is under--predicted for the other two test cases.
+Wall heat transfer coefficients are shown in Figure~\ref{fig:single_test_Ch}, where improvements can be observed for the M8Tw048, M11Tw020 and M14Tw018 flow cases, whereas it is under--predicted for the M6Tw076 test case.
 Conversely, for the results of skin--friction coefficient shown in Figure~\ref{fig:single_test_Cf}, only slight improvement is observed for these test cases.